 Jesus Christ the same yesterday, and to day, and for ever.Hebrews 13:8

-The same Jesus who was born as a human being, lived a perfect life, and died on the cross is the same Jesus who can live in us today.
+The same Jesus who was born as a human being, lived a perfect life, and died on the cross is the same Jesus who can live in us today (2 Corinthians 4:10).

-Fortunately, as Jesus walked upon this earth, he gave his followers then and now reason for hope.
+Fortunately, as Jesus walks upon this earth, He gives His followers, then and now, reason for hope.

-As His ministry drew to a close, He prepared His disciples for the inevitable: He would leave this world, and they would stay.
+In scripture, as His ministry draws to a close (John 13:1), Jesus prepares His disciples for the inevitable: He would leave this world, and they would stay (John 17:11).

 I am trying to tell you that